Use Laravel Forge to Automate Web-Server Creation on a Linode

 Add a Repository

-Adding SSL to Your Domain Name
+Adding SSL to your Domain Name

 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 To add SSL:

-If you already have an SSL certificate, click on the Install Existing Certificate.
-Otherwise, select LetsEncrypt (Beta).
+If you already have an SSL certificate, click on Install Existing Certificate.
+Otherwise, select the Let’s Encrypt option:

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.